cjjmccray/home_machines/172ar-caracalla.md

 ## Linux Ubuntu
 User home folders *are* encrypted.

+### 12-Dec-2016
+Mucking around with Eesti e-ID card, had to remove the Yakkety Wine PPA - it doesn't have "Release" details so upends `apt-get update`.

 ### 11-Dec-2016
 VLC installed - don't think I had to add a repo for this, just ran:
 ```